IstiakErik/IstiakErik/README.md

 ---

-<p>I'm a student and a passionate Web and Software developer still on the learning phase.</p>
+<p>I'm a student and a passionate Web and Software developer, currently on the learning phase.</p>
 <p>🌐 Visit my portfolio for more information:  https://istiakerik.github.io/ </p>